nazmulidris/developerlife.com/_posts/2024-08-20-tty-linux-async-rust.md

 the exercises here.
 There is so much background history and information in this article that is a prerequisite to understanding anything in this repo.

+This is a great [YouTube video](https://youtu.be/juGNPLdjLH4?si=0gg4ZPbPbnL2_rQx) that explains the fundamentals of the Linux kernel and device drivers, and how `char` device drivers work.
+TTYs are `char` devices.

 ## GitHub repo for this article
 <a id="markdown-github-repo-for-this-article" name="github-repo-for-this-article"></a>